artikcloud/artikcloud-swift/README.md

 ## API documentation

-[Markup documentation](https://github.com/artikcloud/artikcloud-swift/tree/master/Source) is available for all API methods.
+Markup documentation is available for all API methods in their [respective source files](https://github.com/artikcloud/artikcloud-swift/tree/master/Source).

 You can also refer to our documentation.